A Visual Guide to React Rendering - useCallback

 This article is a 4th chapter of "A Visual Guide to React Rendering."
 Previous chapters: It always re-renders, Props, and useMemo.

-You can often see an event handler passed to a React component as an anonymous function.
-This will cause the child component to re-render when the parent renders, even if you wrap the child in memo
+You often see an event handler passed to a React component as an anonymous function.
+This causes the child component to re-render when the parent renders, even if you wrap the child in memo

 .
 Let’s figure out why.